Relintai/pandemonium_engine_docs/tutorials/3d/csg_tools.md

 We will prototype a room to practice the use of CSG tools.

+Tip:
-.. tip:: Working in **Orthogonal** projection gives a better view when combining
+ Working in **Orthogonal** projection gives a better view when combining
          the CSG shapes.

 Our level will contain these objects: